 - Scents and Odors

-#1 Biofeedback and Neurofeedback Protocols: This has the highest success rate we've seen (89% in our clinic to be exact) We have developed a protocol to work with people suffering from POTS or POTS-like symptoms that helps 8.9 out of 10 people find relief from this dreaded condition.
+#1 Biofeedback and Neurofeedback Protocols: This has the highest success rate we've seen (89% in our center to be exact) We have developed a protocol to work with people suffering from POTS or POTS-like symptoms that helps 8.9 out of 10 people find relief from this dreaded condition.

 #2 Low-Histamine-Low-Oxalate Diet: It's crucial in POTS to down regulate the Mast Cell Dysfunction and Histamine Intolerances.
 Intolerances to nutrients (ie: vitamins minerals, amino acids) make exposure to triggers almost constant.